3 Two weddings and a funeral

 really has it all.

-We really liked watching them.
-I really enjoyed it in particular, and I can say that this was the first time in my life that I had ever seen theater.
+I really enjoyed it.
+I gazed open-mouth at the whole performance in awe, and I can say that this was the first time in my life that I had ever seen theater.
 Yiddish theater.
-And to this day, I still think about Berele Shakhnes’ performance, as the first Yiddish actor I ever saw in my life…
+Even to this day, I still think about the badchen Berele Shachnes, the first Yiddish actor I ever saw in my life…

-as in, no other kinds of khasidim - only Makarover khasidim↩︎
+as in, no other kinds of chasidim - only Makarover chasidim↩︎

-idiom: “a ruble is a trifle”; as in, money is no object↩︎
+idiom: “a ruble is a bastard,” meaning money was no object↩︎

 joy/pride↩︎